 Festival of the Holidays Pavilions & Decorations

 As part of the Festival of the Holidays, the pavilions and the park get special decorations.
 The majority of these are Christmas decorations.
+For starters, let’s check out the Epcot Christmas (Holiday?) tree:

-We’re going to break these down by area / pavilion, providing a slideshow of some highlights from around the park.
+We’re going to break down the decorations by area / pavilion, providing a slideshow of some highlights from around the park.
 Be prepared, there is a lot of garland, a lot of wreaths, and a lot of trees.
 We’ll also cover what entertainment each pavilion offers (along with a picture in the slideshow, if we have one).

 Christmas Decorations at Epcot United Kingdom